-- If the pupil already has an IBP, a new one will be established.
-The IBP will state explicitly - that the pupil must not smoke on the Academy premises. - If there is a further breach the pupil will be given a two-day internal exclusion and the parent/carer will be invited to attend a meeting to discuss the worsening situation.
+- a.
+The parent/carer will be invited to attend a meeting with a senior member of staff to discuss the problem. - b.
+If the incident reoccurs the pupil will be placed on an Individual Behaviour Plan at a meeting of the PLG.
+The IBP will state explicitly that the pupil must not smoke/vape on the Academy premises. - c.
+If the pupil already has an IBP, a new one will be established.
+The IBP will state explicitly that the pupil must not smoke on the Academy premises. - d.
+If there is a further breach the pupil will be given a two-day internal exclusion and the parent/carer will be invited to attend a meeting to discuss the worsening situation.

 E-cigarettes are not allowed on the Academy premises.
 If one is confiscated from a pupil, the pupil's parent/carer will need to come into the Academy to collect it.
-Any pupil who repeatedly breaks the no-smoking/vaping rule will be offered the opportunity of speaking to the school nurse for advice on how to quit smoking.
+Any pupil who repeatedly breaks the no-smoking/vaping rule will be offered the opportunity of speaking to the school nurse for advice on how to quit smoking/vaping.